adinium72/ECM1400-Coursework/README.md

 + [time](https://docs.python.org/3/library/time.html)
 + [logging](https://docs.python.org/3/library/logging.html)

 The above links are to bring you to the appropriate documentation for each respective Python module in the list.

 ### Installation

-1. First get an api from [here](https://newsapi.org/register)
+1. First get a unique personal API key for using the News API and its data within the application from [here](https://newsapi.org/register)
-2. Then put this apikey into apikey.txt.
+2. Put this API key into the provided config.json(INSERT GITHUB LINK).
-3. Then install python3.9 +
+3. Install Python 3.8+ (using the link provided in ***Prerequisites***)
-4. You can either install the modules or use the virtual environments to run the project:
+4. Install the required Python packages (no virtual environments used):
-Without venvs:

     ```sh
-    pip3 install uk-covid19
+    pip install Flask
     ```
     ```sh
-    pip3 install newsapi-python
+    pip install uk-covid19
     ```
     ```sh
-    python3 main.py
+    pip install newsapi-python
     ```
     ```sh
+    python main.py
+    ```
+    ```sh
-    Go to localhost:5000/index
+    Go to localhost:5000/index (http://127.0.0.1:5000/index)
     ```

 ## Usage